dlbewley/dlbewley.github.io/_drafts/2014-12-11-Ansible-Is-Awesome-Ansible-Is-A-Mess.md

 - How to you separate your playbooks and your roles?
 - How do you properly create roles?
 - How do you access roles created by others on your team or on [Ansible Galaxy](http://galaxy.ansible.com/)?
-- use your own roles along with other people's roles in the same playbook?
+- How do you use your own roles along with other people's roles in the same playbook?
-- make sure all the above are available on demand by other admins?
+- How do you make sure all the above are available to your other admins?

 # Playbook Repos Provide a Context #